evgenyneu/ios-imagescroll/README.md

 ## How to copy this control to your project

-* Check 'Use Autolayout' for your storyboard.
+* In your storyboard 'Use Autolayout' setting must enabled.
+* Copy files `ImageScrollViewController.m` and `ImageScrollViewController.h` into your project.
 * Copy Image Scroll View Controller into your storyboard, like this:
-* Copy files `ImageScrollViewController.m` and `ImageScrollViewController.h` into your project.

 <img src='https://raw.github.com/evgenyneu/ios-imagescroll/master/copy_image_scroll_view_controller.png' width='357' alt='Copy Image View Controller'>